insure logo

 Least expensive ZIP codes

-The least expensive ZIP code in Alabama for bundling home and auto insurance is 36345, with an average cost of $3,365.
-Here are the 10 cheapest ZIP codes:
+The least expensive ZIP code in Alabama for home and auto insurance bundling is 36345 at an average rate of $3,365.
+See the 10 least expensive ZIP codes below.

 ZIP codeAverage auto and home after discountAverage difference